vipulsarode/Google-QA-labelling/README.md

 Addressing the issue of label imbalance, we performed random oversampling at two different rates, 5% and 15%, and the results were quite favorable after training each model for a mere 10 epochs.
 This approach has brought us significant strides in improving the question-answer experience, bridging the gap in traditional Q&A systems with the help of cutting-edge AI techniques.

-This project has been done by - Vipul Sarode, Sharvil Arjunwadkar, Aadil Zikre
+This project has been done by - Vipul Sarode, Sharvil Arjunwadkar, Aadil Zikre, Gowtham Behara and Sai Venkata